Are you looking for side hustles for introverts to match your personality?

 Offline, crafts can be sold in places like markets, fairs, thrift stores, consignment stores, and garage sales.

-Check out these 100 impossibly easy DIY crafts to make and sell for profit!
+Check out these easy DIY crafts that anyone can do!

-With Rev, once you pass their initial screening process, you can choose transcription projects to work, from a queue of available projects.
+With Rev, once you pass their initial screening process, you can choose transcription projects from a queue of available projects.

 Here are some resources for transcriptionists to check out: